-RSUs were granted for the first time in February 2018 with additional RSUs being granted in March 2019, April 2020, and April 2021.
-RSUs have a grant date value equal to the closing price of the Company's stock on the dates the shares are granted.
-The RSUs vest 1/3 over three years from the date of grant.
+RSUs were granted for the first time in February 2018 and more recently in April of each year.
+RSUs have a grant date value equal to the closing price of the Company stock on the dates the shares are granted.
+The RSUs vest one third over three years beginning the first anniversary of the date of grant. the Company recognized \$205,403 and \$186,897 in RSU expense as of December 31, 2022 and 2021, respectively.